 MSN Forensic Nursing Specialty Courses

-This course introduces the legal process, the roles and responsibilities of the multi-disciplinary forensic and legal professionals, and the civil and criminal applications of forensic science in the judicial process.
-The course will prepare nurses to interface with the legal system.
-The recognition, collection, analysis and preservation of physical evidence are presented.
+This course introduces students to advanced legal process, the roles and responsibilities of the multi-disciplinary forensic and legal professionals, and the civil and criminal applications of forensic science in the judicial process.
+The various roles of the forensic nurse at the advanced practice level will be explored.
+The course will prepare forensic nurses at an advanced practice level to interface with the legal system.
+The impact of collaborative practice in various levels of policy will be explored.
 The sources of law, federal and state legal systems, civil and criminal systems, interaction between the law and forensic science in the courtroom, fact versus expert witness, and tasks of the fact finder will be reviewed.
+Issues related to nurses in the courtroom and their potential impact on the outcome of legal proceedings will be further explored.
 Specific forensic nursing competencies for professional caring practice will be applied to discussion of medical-legal issues.

-GNFO 514 Forensic Clinical - 2 credits
+GNFO 521 Forensic Clinical and Capstone - 3 credits

 Prerequisites: GNFO 519 - Advanced Forensic Nursing I and GNFO 520 - Advanced Forensic Nursing II

 This course focuses the advanced practice forensic nurse on the nursing competencies in a chosen area utilizing the scientific, ethical, and legal principles related to forensic nursing.
 The student will describe and analyze the competencies of clinical judgment, advocacy, caring, collaboration, systems thinking, diversity issues, and facilitation of learning within the clinical practice area of the student's choice.
 The practicum requires 150 hours in the practice area.
 An expert forensic nurse (or other forensic clinician) will serve as the mentor for the student.
 Students will be required to write a formal case study, with evidence based care recommendations, based on a case identified in the practicum hours.